BardicDefense/purple-hack/README.md

 Each new dungeon room or hex **explored and mapped** grants (10 x Dungeon Level) XP (or 10 x number of hexes from the nearest known settlement XP) per character.
 Each hex or room past the fifth in a given delve or adventure begins to grant cumulative XP (i.e. room #6=20XP x Dungeon Level, room #7=30XP x Dungeon Level, etc.).
 Once the party returns to safety to heal and restock, the counter resets.
 A room can only be “explored” once, ever.

+## Falling

+Damage from falling is determined as follows: Falls of less than 5 ft do no damage in game terms, falls of up to 10 ft cause 1d6 damage, falls of up to 20 ft cause 3d6 damage, falls of up to 30 ft cause 6d6, 40 ft is 10d6, 50 ft is 15d6, and falls of over 50 ft cause 20d6 points of damage.

+## Fatigue

 ## Healing

 A character will recover 1hp by resting overnight in a safe and comfortable location, and 1d3 hp per day of uninterrupted rest.
 30 days of rest will return any character to full hp.

+## Hiding

+## Item Saving Throws

+## Jumping

+## Lifting

 ## Light & Vision

 A party needs one light source for approximately every three members of the party.
 For every missing light source, PCs incur a -1 penalty to attack, up to -4.
 Note that light sources can be seen from much further away than the illumination they shed for those holding them.
 Approaching light will warn intelligent creatures of the approach of surface-dwellers, perhaps giving them a chance to prepare.

+## Lockpicking

 ## Magic & Spells